 Loading Phase

-Start at 0.25mg (250 mcg) daily for 3 to 5 days.
-This is well below the clinical trial dose and dramatically reduces MC4R-driven nausea.
+Start low.
+0.25mg (250 mcg) daily for the first 3 to 5 days.
+That’s well under the old clinical dose and it cuts the MC4R-driven nausea dramatically.

-Increase by 0.1mg every 2 to 3 days as tolerated.
-Most people settle at 0.5mg daily during loading.
-Some go to 1.0mg, but the side effect profile escalates without proportional benefit.
+From there, bump it up by 0.1mg every 2 to 3 days as you tolerate it.
+Most people land at 0.5mg daily for loading.
+Some push to 1.0mg, but the side effects climb faster than the benefits do, so there’s rarely a good reason to.

 Maintenance Phase